 Applications are evaluated based on

-The maximum score is 100 points.
-The application will be considered for admission if a score of 66 points or higher is achieved.
+For each evaluation criteria, the maximum score is 100 points and minimum positive score 51 points.
+The applicant needs to receive at least 51 points for the motivation letter, in order to be invited to the interview.
+After the interview, the final admission score is calculated.
+The maximum final score is 100 points.
+The application will be considered for admission ranking if a final score of 66 points or higher is achieved.
 Further information on assessing candidates' academic performance and calculating admissions' score.

 Guide to submitting electonic application on DreamApply.

 The evaluation of applications will be made based on the electronic copies added to DreamApply.
 A general ranking list will be formed based on the electronically submitted applications and admission results (including offers) will be announced to all applicants personally via DreamApply by May 15 at the latest.
 Admitted candidates are expected to accept or decline the offer in DreamApply in 7 days.
 If the decision is not communicated to UT via DreamApply by the stipulated deadline, UT reserves the right to withdraw the admission offer.

 NB!
 It is not possible to postpone the beginning of studies to the next academic year.

 Admission offers are conditional.
 This means that there are conditions in the offer which the applicant needs to fulfil in order to be admitted (e.g. sending application documents by post; obtaining the required level of education).
 If the conditions are not met, UT has the right to withdraw the offer.
 Also, UT reserves the right to withdraw or amend any offer or revoke the matriculation of a student, if it becomes evident that the application contains fraudulent information, the qualification does not provide access to the chosen study programme or the student is found to have omitted key information from the application.
 Should such circumstances occur, UT will not be liable for any material or immaterial loss which the student may suffer as a result.